squaremiledev/asynctransport/README.md

 ## Performance

-In order to test the latencies, a simple echo protocol has been introduced that timestamps messages, adds some additional data, sends the messages at the predefined rate to another endpoint and compares the encoded timestamp with the current time when after the full round trip the finally arrive at the source again.
+In order to test the latencies, a simple echo protocol has been introduced.
+This protocol timestamps messages, adds some additional data, sends the messages at the predefined rate to another endpoint and compares the encoded timestamp with the current time.
+The current timestamp is the timestamp of the host that originally timestamped the message, and it is compared after the full round tripped message arrived at at the source again.
 Coordinated omission is taken into account and included in all the results, so when the message publication is delayed for any reason, the time when the message was supposed to be sent is used as the start time, as this is the real delay that would be experienced on the receiving side.
+The coordinated ommision's *any reason* part is important, as it can highlight issues at any layer (useful to verify if the cloud provider is fit for purpose)

 ### Localhost, round trip